From Passion To Action

 A Guide to Water Wise Actions in the Roaring Fork Valley:

-For many in the Roaring Fork Valley, water is our backdrop but not our focus.
-We hear the river in the spring, see snow under our skis, and watch sprinklers irrigating hayfields by the road.
+In the Roaring Fork Valley, we hear the river in the spring, see snow under our skis, and watch sprinklers irrigating hayfields by the road.
+Water is our backdrop, but not typically our focus.
 For native Basaltine Austin Corona, water was central to his upbringing.
-Growing up with a father who was both a raft guide and a water lawyer, Austin understood early on that water was currency in the West, inspiring him to become a climate journalist.
-“Water is like money in the West,” he says, “it’s fought over and politicized”.
+Growing up with a father who was both a raft guide and a water lawyer, Austin spent family vacations floating in the canyon cathedrals of the Southwest, awed by wild rivers.
+But he also learned something watching his father litigate water rights in the valley, “water is currency in the West,” he says, “it’s fought over and politicized”.
+The duality of rivers as nature and economic engine inspired him to become a climate journalist.

 Moved to educate the public about water, Austin learned something important about an individual’s impact on municipal or conservation water systems: If you conserve water in your home, it doesn’t necessarily put water back in the river.
 Often, you need politics for that.